ARPA-SIMC/cosmo-model-training/doc/main_ingredients.md

 ## Main ingredients for running the COSMO model ##

-Once all the software is ready, we need the data for running the model
+Once all the software is ready, we need at least the input gridded data for running the model system:
-system:

  * input model constant external parameters
  * input model data to be used as boundary and (possibly) initial